stechstudio/slate/source/includes/_companies.md

 `[ ["state","=","NC"], ["name","like","ABC%"] ]`

-Furthermore we could request companies that were created within a certain date range.
+Furthermore you could request companies that were created within a certain date range.
 You could use the `>` or `<` operators here:

 `[ ["state","=","NC"], ["name","like","ABC%"], ["created",">","2015-01-01"], ["created","<","2015-01-71"] ]`